ACINQ/phoenix/BUILD.md

 Phoenix is an actual lightning node running on your phone.
 It contains much of the bitcoin/lightning protocol, contained in the [lightning-kmp](https://github.com/ACINQ/lightning-kmp) library, also developed by ACINQ.

-Tags of the lightning-kmp library are released on public Maven repository, so you'll likely not have to build it yourself.
+Tags of the lightning-kmp library are released on a public Maven repository.
+Sometimes during development, Phoenix uses a `snapshot`version ; this you will have to [build yourself](https://github.com/ACINQ/lightning-kmp/blob/master/BUILD.md).

-However, from time to time, Phoenix uses a SNAPSHOT development version of lightning-kmp.
-When that happens, you will have to build this library yourself on your local machine.
-To do that, follow [the lightning-kmp build instructions](https://github.com/ACINQ/lightning-kmp/blob/master/BUILD.md).

 ## Build the application